It’s “Stunde Null” – zero hour – for a defeated Germany following WWII. Sadly for audiences of The Aftermath, time stands still.

 If she’s a bit chilly with Lubert and his resentful daughter Freda, things are quite tepid in the Morgan marriage too, with Rachael angry her husband would rather save Germany than confront their loss.

-The obvious love triangle relies on the actors’ good looks to sell a shift from mistrust to lust.
+The obvious love triangle relies on the actors’ good looks to sell a shift from mistrust (his potential Nazi affiliation remains under investigation) to lust.
 When Lubert lunges at Knightley it’s only because he resembles Skarsgård that it isn’t terrifying.

-Sacrifices have to be made from page to screen, but it’s like the filmmakers dropped a payload on the book, with thefinal romantic twist axed, and Lewis’s political role reduced to nothing.
+Sacrifices have to be made from page to screen, but it’s like the filmmakers dropped a payload on the book, with the final romantic twist axed, and Lewis’s political role reduced to dust.

-The cast try to do justice to the novel’s well-developed characters, and things are picturesque enough to want to Google “houses on the river Elbe”.
+Despite the devastation, Hamburg is a lovely backdrop for romance, even as the Germans starve and dig their loved ones from the ruins.
+So while the cast try to do justice to the novel’s well-developed characters, things are picturesque enough to want to Google “houses on the river Elbe”.

 The Aftermath by Rhidian Brook